 As long as Marzipan history dictates, the base marzipan recipe has only consisted of ground almonds, sugar or honey and something to bind (usually egg white or whole egg).
 In addition, it is usually flavoured with additional almond extract for intensity.
 Or, may alternatively be infused with anything from vanilla, cinnamon and other spices… to citrus or floral extracts.

 Many ‘formal’ Marzipan recipes dictate boiling or heating of sugar-mixtures to make the marzipan paste.
 But to be honest, it seems like a lot of faff for something which tastes no better.

-To make this marzipan recipe, you literally get a large bowl or food processor… weigh the ingredients (almonds, icing (confectioners) sugar, egg white and any flavouring) into it… and mix until smooth.
+To make this homemade marzipan, you literally get a large bowl or food processor… weigh the ingredients (almonds, icing (confectioners) sugar, egg white and any flavouring) into it… and mix until smooth.
 Actually… I think the result tastes better than many marzipans bought in the shops.
 But don’t listen to me… Make some at home and let yourself be the judge.

 Can I Marzipan a Christmas Cake with this recipe

-The quantities of ingredients listed on the recipe card are enough to cover a deep 8 inch Christmas Cake.
+The quantities of ingredients listed for my Homemade Marzipan on the recipe card are enough to cover a deep 8 inch Christmas Cake.
 And just like shop-bought marzipan, the recipe is suitable for using and storing ahead of time.